Wee Cho Yaw to retire from UOB board

 Mr Wee, who was UOB chairman and chief executive from 1974 to 2007, owns over 18 per cent of the bank, according to the 2016 annual report.

-He had joined the United Chinese Bank (UCB) board, the precursor to UOB, in 1958 at age 29 and became UCB managing director in 1960 succeeding his father Wee Kheng Chiang.
-UCB changed its name to UOB on Jan 23, 1965.

-UOB also announced on Thursday that it has nominated former Deputy Prime Minister Wong Kan Seng to succeed incumbent independent non-executive chairman Hsieh Fu Hua, who will retire next year.
+UOB also announced yesterday that it has nominated former deputy prime minister Wong Kan Seng, 71, to succeed independent non-executive chairman Hsieh Fu Hua, who will retire next year.

-Mr Hsieh, 67, is the first chairman of the bank from outside the Wee family and will have served six years on the board when he steps down on Feb 14, 2018.

-Until then, Mr Hsieh will continue to chair the board to oversee matters pertaining to the group's current financial year.
-Mr Wong, 71, was first appointed as a UOB director in July this year.

-The Monetary Authority of Singapore (MAS) has welcomed the continuing process of leadership renewal at UOB.
+The Monetary Authority of Singapore (MAS) yesterday welcomed the continuing process of leadership renewal at UOB.

 "MAS looks forward to receiving the board's nomination of Mr Wong Kan Seng as chairman, and to working with the refreshed board in the next phase of UOB's development," said a spokesman.